cyanjnpr/reMarkable-kaitai-v6/README.md

   pointing out there's an env variable **SCENE_FILE_V6_DEBUG** which made the process of analyzing binary format much easier.

-In case it's not clear, this repository is not affiliated with reMarkable AS.
+This repository is not affiliated with reMarkable AS.